I-am-PUID-0/DUMB_docs/docs/api/health.md

 ## Use Case
 - Used by orchestrators or monitoring tools to confirm container availability.
-- Can be used to gate traffic in load balancers or uptime monitoring dashboards.
+- Use in load balancers or uptime monitoring dashboards.

 ---